survivejs/site/drafts/a-plus-interview.md

 **3) HTML5 props validator**

-At my dayjob we're using JSON Schemas as a way to validate forms, but it's a bit of an overkill for simpler cases.
-So, I want to build an extension that will pick up the standard `required`, `pattern`, etc props from the input fields and validate them accordingly.
+At my day job we're using JSON Schema as a way to validate forms, but it's a bit overkill for simpler cases.
+I want to build an extension that will read standard validation props like `required` and `pattern` on the input fields and set validation rules accordingly.

-The goal, as you can see is to make A+ forms into sort of a Barbie doll, where the community could build extensions and extra accessories for it, and share their solutions between each other.
+The goal is to make A+ forms into a sort of "Barbie doll", where the community can build extensions and extra accessories for it and share their solutions with each other.

 ## What does the future look like for *a-plus-forms* and web development in general?
 Can you see any particular trends?

-If you ask my opinion, i think we should stop calling it "web development" by now and just call it "development".
-Experiencing the history of the web first hand from almost the beginning of its adoption, I can tell one thing.
-Engineers tend to be overprotective; right to the point of being real jerks.
+If you ask my opinion, I think we should stop calling it "web development" and instead just use the term "development".
+From first hand experience  since almost the beginning of widespread adoption of the web, I can say one thing: engineers tend to be overprotective of their reputation, to the point of being real jerks.

 When I started my career, the word "web developer" was sort of an oxymoron.
-The older generation didn't even want to call us "developers", they called us "webmaster" as a way to distance themselves as "real engineers".
+The older generation didn't even want to call us "developers", they called us "webmasters" as a way to distance themselves from us.
+They saw themselves as "real engineers", where we were just playing with toys.

-If you have joined the bandwagon a bit later, you might caught the times when JavaScript developers were not considered real "programmers" either.
-Humans do this stuff to each other now and then.
+If you joined the bandwagon a bit later, you might have seen web developers belittled as not being "real programmers".
+Humans do nasty stuff to each other now and then.

-But, by now "web" became pretty much the standard practice in most areas of software.
-The process for building UIs we've developed in the "web" beats the traditional "native" UI practices.
-Same goes for building API side.
-Node.js based microservices, Serverless, load balancing, high efficiency networking, etc. It all grew out of the "web".
+But, by now techniques developed for the "web" have become pretty much the standard practice in most areas of software.
+For example, the process for building UIs we've developed for the "web" beats the traditional "native" UI practices.
+The same goes for building APIs.
+Node.js based microservices, Serverless, load balancing, high efficiency networking, and so on all grew out of the "web".

-The kid had grown into an adult and feels its strength.
-I suppose I just needs to learn how to act like one.
-And that will be the trend in the near future.
+The child has grown into an adult and feels strong.
+Now that adult just needs to learn how to act like an adult.
+That will be a trend in the near future.

 ## What advice would you give to programmers getting into web development?